23 Different Types of Flies in South Carolina

 They feed on foliage by scraping off the tissue from the leaf’s surface, leaving behind large patches of destroyed foliage.

-Since these sawflies do not cause significant damage to the tree, there is no need for special treatments to control them.
+Since these sawflies do not cause significant damage to the tree, special treatments are not needed to control them.

-If necessary, insecticidal soaps or other insecticides can be used, although this should be done with caution.
+If necessary, insecticidal soaps or other insecticides can be used, although this should be done cautiously.

 Hand-picking of larvae can also be an effective means of eliminating them if they become abundant in a specific area.